trujunzhang/App-1.4.26-2-fixed/contributingGuides/APPLE_GOOGLE_SIGNIN.md

 ## Terms

 The **client app**, or **client**: this refers to the application that is attempting to access a user's resources hosted by a third party.
-In this case, this is the Expensify app.
+In this case, this is the Ieatta app.

-The **third party**: this is any other service that the client app (Expensify) wants to interact with on behalf of a user.
+The **third party**: this is any other service that the client app (Ieatta) wants to interact with on behalf of a user.
 In this case, Apple or Google.
 Since this flow is specifically concerned with authentication, it may also be called the **third-party authentication provider**.

 **Third-party sign-in**: a general phrase to refer to either "Sign in with Apple" or "Sign in with Google" (or any future similar features).
-Any authentication method that involves authentication with a service not provided by Expensify.
+Any authentication method that involves authentication with a service not provided by Ieatta.

 ## How third-party sign-in works